Miami Nation of Indiana: Separation from the Western Miami (1846–54)

+Late 19th century

 In 1872, Congress passed legislation to allow the Miami reservation near Peru, Indiana, to be allotted into individual farms.
 The 5,468 acres of land was divided among 63 eligible Miami into allotments of 77 to 125 acres.
 This Indiana land was exempt from taxation, mortgage, and subsequent sale until January 7, 1881, when the individual owners would become U.S. citizens and could dispose of the land if they chose to do so.
 In 1891 Gabriel Godfroy, the son of Francis Godfroy, sold his 220-acre farm at Peru to Benjamin Wallace, and the farm became the center of the winter headquarters for several traveling circuses.
 In addition to farming, many of the Miami found work in the Peru area on the railroads and tending the circus animals and farms.

 The late 1890s marked a period of significant change in the status of the eastern tribe.
 In 1895 the Indiana Miami settled legal claims for the annuities paid to some of the unauthorized Miami from 1851 to 1867 that amounted to $48,528.
 In 1896 the Indiana Miami established "The Tribe of Miami Indians of Indiana," who successfully filed legal claims to collect an estimated $80,715 in interest on the annuities paid to the ineligible Miami.
 That same year the Indiana Miami from the Peru area also began legal action to have state taxes that had been imposed on their Indiana lands returned to them.
 The group argued that they were a federally recognized tribal group, not U.S. citizens, and were not subject to state taxation.
 Assistant U.S. Attorney General Willis Van Devanter disagreed.
 On November 23, 1897, he ruled that the Indiana Miami had not been recognized as a tribal group since 1881, when the annuity fund established under the treaty of 1854 was fully distributed.
 From Van Devanter's point of view, the payments made in 1881 ended the Indiana Miami's tribal relations and gave its members U.S. citizenship and individual control of their Indiana land.
 Because the Indiana Miami were no longer recognized as a tribal group, which meant the loss of the federal treaty benefits, the federal government was unwilling to assist them in their claim against the state of Indiana.
 Between 1909 and 1911 the Indiana Miami continued their efforts to gain federal tribal recognition, but were unsuccessful.
 A bill authorizing their federal tribal status passed the U.S. Senate, but the U.S. House of Representatives failed to pass the legislation.